PavelPZ/riverpod_navigator/features/nested_navigation.md

 @hcwidget
 Widget booksAuthorsScreen(WidgetRef ref, BooksAuthorsSegment booksAuthorsSegment) {
+  /// Remembering RestorePath throughout the widget's lifecycle
+  /// Note: *We use **flutter_hooks package** to keep RestorePath instance.
-  /// Remembering RestorePath throughout the widget's lifecycle final restoreBook = useMemoized(() => RestorePath());
+  /// The use of flutter_hooks is not mandatory, it can be implemented using the StatefulWidget*. final restoreBook = useMemoized(() => RestorePath());
   final restoreAuthor = useMemoized(() => RestorePath());
   return DefaultTabController(